 We must remember that this really all boils down to people and ways of working.
 The roadmap identifies key enablers, but it is clear that onboarding and a programme of ongoing digital training are needed to ensure everyone feels included and supported in how we are using digital collaboration tools, systems and technology to achieve our goals.

 We presented the Road Map to our Board in March and it was fantastic to hear that they fully endorse this approach.
 We are continuing to reach out to people in the sector to absorb as much learning as possible and I am delighted to say that Sarah Ellis, Director of Digital Development at the Royal Shakespeare Company has agreed to join our Communications and Digital Advisory Group, to help us on our journey.
 We have some ‘nuts and bolts’ to sort out next, like the procurement of a CRM system that will work for us – we will be making sure we stick to our design principles as we choose that – as well as exploring ticketing and volunteer management solutions.
-We have already gone out to advert for a Creative Technologist and in the coming weeks, we will be advertising for our Head of Experience Design and Digital Product Officer.

 You can download the key elements of our Digital Roadmap here.